-What is Credential Theft?
+What Is Credential Theft?

 Credential theft is the unauthorized acquisition of login credentials (such as usernames and passwords) by an attacker.
 This type of cyberattack is common and can lead to various malicious activities, including identity theft, financial fraud, and unauthorized access to sensitive information.